2 Diagnostic horizons and other differentiae

 Reactive-Aluminium Test

-This test indicates the presence of reactive hydroxy-aluminium groups, as occur for example in allophane and aluminium-humus complexes (Milne et al. 1995).
+This test indicates the presence of reactive hydroxy-aluminium groups, as occur for example in allophane and aluminium-humus complexes (O’Brien et al. 2025).

 Using the procedure of Fieldes and Perrott (1966), 1 drop of saturated sodium fluoride (NaF) solution is placed on a small test sample of soil, which has been smeared on to a filter paper treated with phenolphthalein indicator.
-The soil sample must be field moist.
-For classification, the reactivity of the soil sample is placed into one of the following classes.
+The soil sample must be moist.
+For classification, the reactivity of the soil sample is placed into one of classes in Table 2.2.

 Code Name Description Colour